aleksandr-vin/aleksandr-vin.github.io/_posts/2024-09-02-workaround-for-bf-vtx-sa.md

 6. AUX range min
 6. AUX range max

-In short all this worked well for Mobula6 (messed up min max ranges at the beginning, but then corrected that), where I had this:
+In short all this worked well for Mobula6 (messed up min max ranges at the beginning), where I had this:
 ![VTX page on Mobula6](/img/Screenshot 2024-09-01 at 13.35.47.png)

 And I set 6 position buttons on Boxer like this: